hannaford71083/SignalRChatRoom/SignalRChat/ReadMe.txt

 TODO:

- 6a) tidy a bit
+- Can't deal with multiple tabs opened in one browser (disable on multiple tabs)
+- Still a bit unpredictable seems to show 2 instances of user on first login
- 7) upload and test on AppHarbour
+- upload and test on AppHarbour

    - ??? no threadsafety for refreshing list
  7a) (disallow rudewords), also change responsiveness of chat window
  8) Ability to replay game
-  - Make cookie session work with new code
-    - Need to set connectionID for context

   9) Work on Mobile
   * Scale Canvas
   - Will be smooth (use of velocity)
   * Implement ability to do this (simple as possible, is it possible to use a library, think about possible future use)

-- Ability to output errors to user
+- Ability to output errors to user (not fully implemented )
-- Make cookie session work with new code
-    - Need to set connectionID for context